 The council does not receive all of the money it needs for SEND from the Government.
+We think that this "gap" in funding is going to get much bigger over the next three years.

-We must make sure we spend our money locally in Richmond, so that we meet the needs of children and young people.
+We must make sure we spend our money efficiently, so that we meet the needs of children and young people.